wandi-techconsult/wandi-techconsult/README.md

 ## 🌍 About Me

-Hi, I’m **Wandi Ngema**, a proudly South African professional born in the **Zulu Kingdom** 🛡️.

-My journey has taken me from the vibrant streets of **Cape Town**—where I studied and began my career—to the fast‑paced energy of **Shanghai**, and now to **Dubai**, where I continue to grow as a global citizen 🌏.

-I’m entrepreneurial by nature, a **serial entrepreneur at heart**, and deeply **impact‑driven**.
-I thrive at the intersection of **sales, strategy, and technology**, constantly exploring how tech can empower businesses and people.
+Hi, I’m **Wandi Ngema**, a proudly South African professional born in the Zulu Kingdom 󰑠.
+My journey has taken me from the vibrant streets of Cape Town, where I studied and began my career, to the bustling metropolis of Shanghai, and now to Dubai, where I continue to grow as a global citizen 🌏.
+I’ve always been entrepreneurial by nature, a serial entrepreneur at heart, and deeply impact-driven.
+I love exploring how technology can empower businesses and people, and I thrive at the intersection of sales, strategy, and tech innovation.

-What drives me is building something meaningful—creating opportunities, driving measurable growth, and helping organizations unlock their full potential through technology.

-I think globally, stay curious, and I’m always looking for better, smarter ways to do things.
+What drives me is the challenge of building something meaningful, whether that’s creating new opportunities, driving measurable growth, or helping people and organizations unlock their full potential through technology.
+I’m naturally curious, I think globally, and I’m always looking for better ways to do things

 ---